ladybug-tools/spider/gbxml-viewer/r14/gv-gbx-gbxml-loader/README.md

 ## Concept

-* The script the parses gbXML files and translates the data into "gbJSON" and Three.js 3 meshes
+* The script that parses gbXML files and translates the data into "gbJSON" and Three.js 3 meshes
 * Under five hundred lines of code
 * Proving to be quite robust
 * GBP.parseFileXML: Loads any text file - from file reader or location hash or wherever